-Northsiders, you are invited to the world premiere of a gripping, true story at the New Hazlett Theater.
+Northsiders, you are invited to Animal Farm at the New Hazlett Theater.
 Thanks to the generous support of the Buhl Foundation, Northside residents get in free.

 Get Your Tickets